 Bridgeton is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 25,031 people and 12 constituent neighborhoods, Bridgeton is the 72nd largest community in New Jersey.

 Because occupations involving physical labor dominate the local economy, Bridgeton is generally considered to be a blue-collar town.
-39.05% of the Bridgeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+40.20% of the Bridgeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bridgeton is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Bridgeton who work in maintenance occupations (11.64%), office and administrative support (11.02%), and farm management occupations (9.13%).
+There are especially a lot of people living in Bridgeton who work in office and administrative support (12.17%), maintenance occupations (10.84%), and farm management occupations (9.92%).

 Bridgeton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Bridgeton is an extremely ethnically-diverse city.
 The people who call Bridgeton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Bridgeton, accounting for 48.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Bridgeton residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Bridgeton, accounting for 48.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Bridgeton residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Bridgeton include Irish, Italian, English, and African.

 The most common language spoken in Bridgeton is English.
 Other important languages spoken here include Spanish and Arabic.